Cat Burglar: A body bag!

-- The Simpsons: After Red Barclay dies from beef poisoning during a steak eating contest with Homer, the coroners zip up the body bag on Red.
+- In "Maximum Homerdrive", after Red Barclay dies from beef poisoning during a steak eating contest with Homer, the coroners zip up the body bag on Red.
 For extra Black Comedy points, the bag even has printed on it: "I died at the Slaughterhouse!" (the name of the restaurant).
 They also give an extra one to Marge just in case, because Homer doesn't look so good either.